Richard Carrier: Public debates and other media

 Carrier has engaged in several formal debates, both online and in person, on a range of subjects, including naturalism, natural explanations of early Christian resurrection accounts, the morality of abortion, and the general credibility of the Bible.
 He debated Michael R. Licona on the Resurrection of Jesus at the University of California, Los Angeles on April 19, 2004.
 Carrier debated atheist Jennifer Roth online on the morality of abortion.
 He has defended naturalism in formal debates with Tom Wanchick and Hassanain Rajabali.
 In 2013, Carrier debated David Marshall on the general credibility of the New Testament.
 His debates on the historicity of Jesus have included professor of religious studies Zeba A. Crook, Christian scholars Dave Lehman and Doug Hamp.

-In 2006, Carrier was the keynote speaker for the Humanist Community of Central Ohio's annual Winter Solstice Banquet, where he spoke on defending naturalism as a philosophy.
-Carrier appears in Roger Nygard's 2009 documentary The Nature of Existence, in which persons of different religious and secular philosophies are interviewed about the meaning of life.
+In 2006, Carrier was the keynote speaker at the Humanist Community of Central Ohio's annual Winter Solstice Banquet, where he spoke on defending naturalism as a philosophy.
+He appears in Roger Nygard's 2009 documentary The Nature of Existence, in which people of different religious and secular philosophies are interviewed about the meaning of life.

-In 2007, famed English philosopher Antony Flew, who had long advocated atheism in the absence of empirical evidence of divinity, published his final book with co-author Roy Varghese, There Is a God: How the World's Most Notorious Atheist Changed His Mind.
-Flew espoused the position that there was an intelligent creator, thereby embracing the concept of deism.
-Carrier wrote to Flew, and discussed the philosopher's supposed conversion on The Secular Web.
-In Carrier's analysis he came up with an incorrect theory that There Is a God was authored primarily by Varghese, and misrepresented Flew's opinion regarding religion.
-Without addressing Carrier directly, Flew released a rebutting statement through his publisher: "My name is on the book and it represents exactly my opinions.
+In 2007, English philosopher Antony Flew, who long advocated atheism in the absence of empirical evidence of divinity, published his final book with co-author Roy Varghese, There Is a God: How the World's Most Notorious Atheist Changed His Mind.
+Flew espoused the position that there was an intelligent creator, thereby embracing deism.
+Carrier wrote to Flew and discussed Flew's supposed conversion on The Secular Web.
+Carrier concluded that There Is a God was primarily by Varghese and misrepresented Flew's views.
+Without addressing Carrier directly, Flew released a rebuttal through his publisher: "My name is on the book and it represents exactly my opinions.
 I would not have a book issued in my name that I do not 100 percent agree with.
 I needed someone to do the actual writing because I'm 84 and that was Roy Varghese's role.
 This is my book and it represents my thinking."